pthouvenin/pthouvenin.github.io/README.md

 ### Install local dependencies

 Your website is powered by [Jekyll](https://jekyllrb.com/) and [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).
-In order to [Build and serve your site locally](#Build-and-serve-your-site-locally) your need to install some dependencies.
+In order to [build and serve your site locally](#Build-and-serve-your-site-locally) your need to install some dependencies.

 - Follow the [installation instructions](https://jekyllrb.com/docs/installation/) of [Jekyll](https://jekyllrb.com/) to get

-  - Ruby
+  - Ruby,
-  - Bundler
+  - Bundler,
-  - Jekyll
+  - Jekyll.

-- Install the project dependencies (`github-pages`, `minimal-mistakes-jekyll`, `jekyll-scholar`) stored in the `Gemfile` file
+- Install the project dependencies (`github-pages`, `minimal-mistakes-jekyll`, `jekyll-scholar`) stored in the `Gemfile` file:

   ```bash
     cd <path-to-github-username.github.io>